top of page

 My Background

-I am a 1L at UIC Law and recently completed my MPhil in International History at Trinity College Dublin, where I studied sociolinguistic carceral history.
-My academic research interests lie in carceral history, specifically the prison as a site of anti-colonial struggle through sound.
+I'm a 1L at UIC Law and recently completed my MPhil in International History at Trinity College Dublin, where I studied sociolinguistic carceral history.
 I have extensive criminal defense paralegal experience and am always open to opportunities, especially regarding mitigation.

-At the high level, I am academically interested in carceral sensory politics.
-This includes, but is not limited to, education, language, media, hunger strikes, and geography of and identity in the carceral state.
-Regarding industry work, I am a huge mitigation advocate and interested in trial work for indigent defense as well as postconviction appeals.
+I am academically interested in carceral sensory politics, which includes education, language, media, and geography of and identity in the carceral state.
+Regarding industry work, I am a huge mitigation advocate and interested in trial and postconviction appeals in indigent defense.

 My interests stem from my background in community organizing and criminal defense, where I have worked as a paralegal, investigator, and in mitigation on trial, post-conviction, and appellate misdemeanor and federal cases across the United States.
-I have worked on a wide variety of cases, including (but not limited to) civil rights, white collar, homicide, and capital.
+I have worked on a wide variety of cases, including white collar, sex crimes, homicide, and capital.
 I have also previously been a public benefits case handler.

-In my free time, I enjoy going to concerts, spending time with my cats, Clíodhna "Clio" (she only has three legs!) and Tomato "Tommy" Soup agus ag foghlaim Gaeilge.
+In my free time, I enjoy going to concerts, watching movies on my Letterboxd lists, spending time with my cats, Clíodhna "Clio" (she only has three legs!) and Tomato "Tommy" Soup agus ag foghlaim Gaeilge.

 DSC03908.JPG